-2nd-factor authentication is nothing new to the people who are into the technology field for a while.
-In our last article in this series, I have explained in depth about what is 2FA and how does it benefit.
+2nd-factor authentication is nothing new to people who are into the technology field for a while.
+In our last article in this series, I explained in depth what 2FA is and how it benefits you.

-In this tutorial, I will explain in depth about:
+In this tutorial, I will explain in depth:

-- How to set up 2FA using Google authenticator app (Taking example from Binance)
+- How to set up 2FA using the Google Authenticator app (Taking an example from Binance)

 - What happens to 2FA if you lose access to your phone